Landlords and deposits

 Landlords cannot make tenants pay a holding deposit (sometimes called key money) to secure a property in advance of the tenancy beginning.

 The introduction of tenancy deposit schemes means that all private sector landlords must register their tenant's deposits in an approved tenancy deposit scheme within 30 working days of the tenancy starting.
-To find out how these schemes will affect you, see the page on tenancy deposit schemes.
+To find out how these schemes will affect you, see the page on

 Tenancy agreements and deposits